RenderKit/oidn/README.md

 Possible error codes, i.e., valid constants of type `OIDNError`.

-## Buffer
+## Buffers

-Image data can be passed to Intel Open Image Denoise either via pointers to memory allocated and managed by the user or by creating buffer objects.
+Image data can be passed to Open Image Denoise either via pointers to memory allocated and managed by the user or by creating buffer objects.
 Regardless of which method is used, the data must be allocated in a way that it is accessible by the device (either CPU or GPU).
 Using buffers is typically the preferred approach because this ensures that the allocation requirements are fulfilled regardless of device type.
 To create a new data buffer with memory allocated and owned by the device, use